 Graduate Assistants are eligible to use payroll deduction as a method of paying university charges not covered by their tuition waiver.
 There is no additional cost for participating in the payroll deduction plan.
 Instructions on how to enroll in GA Payroll Deduction are available through the Bursar at this page.

 Stipend rates for graduate assistants are graduated in terms of progress toward the advanced degree and experience.

 - Level B/I: for graduate assistants with at least the baccalaureate.

 - Level M/II: for experienced graduate assistants in a doctoral program with at least the master's degree or its equivalent in the field of graduate study.
 Equivalency consists of thirty graduate level content course credits of appropriate course work beyond the baccalaureate completed at the University of Connecticut, together with admission to a doctoral program.

 - Level P/III: for students with experience as graduate assistants who have at least the master's degree or its equivalent and who have passed the doctoral general examination.

-Graduate Assistants seeking employment beyond their GA appointment must complete the Supplemental Employment Approval form (Graduate Assistant Academic Year Supplemental Employment Approval), obtain their major advisors approval signature, and submit the form to The Graduate School for final approval.
+Graduate Assistants seeking employment beyond their GA appointment must complete the the online Supplemental Employment Approval form, which requires their advisor's approval and is submitted to The Graduate School for final approval..